-Breast assymetry surgery is performed under a general anaesthetic in an accredited hospital such as St George Private, East Sydney private or Kareena private hospitals.
+Breast asymmetry surgery is performed under a general anaesthetic in an accredited private hospital.
 Most patients are able to go home one to three days after the surgery.

 Following the surgery, your breasts will continue to change shape and size as they would normally through time.
 Breast feeding and weight changes are the most common causes for the shape and size of a woman’s breasts to change.
 It may be necessary to touch up the surgery if such changes occur.